Tomeseen/simple_shell/README.md

-# Simple Shell Project- Tomisin and Wisdom
+# Simple Shell Project- Tomisin Akinbola and Wisdom Eze

 ## What is the shell?
 A Unix shell is a command-line interpreter or shell that reads and executes commands.
 It is created using the C programming Language